SSWConsulting/SSW.Rules.Content/rules/migrate-from-edmx-to-ef-core/rule.md

 1. Abstract existing `ObjectContext/Entities` class with a custom `IDbContext` interface (e.g. `ITenantDbContext`)
 2. Scaffold DB
     1. [EF Core Power Tools](https://marketplace.visualstudio.com/items?itemName=ErikEJ.EFCorePowerTools)
-        1. If tool fails, use When to use EF Core 3.1 or EF Core 8+ CLI for scaffolding
-        2. EF Core 3.1 can better deal with older DB schemes then EF Core 8+
+        1. If tool fails, use When to use EF Core 3.1 or EF Core 8+ CLI for scaffolding.
+EF Core 3.1 can better deal with older DB schemes then EF Core 8+
 3. Implement interface from step 1 and refactor entities
     1. Review entities, adjust generated code and update `DbContext.OnConfiguring`
     2. Replace `ObjectSet<T>` with `DbSet<T>`
     3. Make any other necessary refactors
         1. Nullables might be treated differently
         2. Some properties will be different type, you can fix the mapping
-        3. Lazy loading can be an issue
+        3. Lazy loading can be an issue, make everything eager loading.
         4. When upgrading to EF Core 3.1, group by and some other features are not supported
             1. Use `.AsEnumerable()`, use raw SQL or change how the query works
-            2. Add a `TechDebt` comment - [Do you know the importance of paying back Technical Debt?](https://www.ssw.com.au/rules/technical-debt/)
+            2. Add a **TechDebt** comment and PBI - [Do you know the importance of paying back Technical Debt?](https://www.ssw.com.au/rules/technical-debt/)
 4. Update namespaces (for Entities, EF Core namespaces and removing legacy namespaces)
+    1. Remove `System.Data.Entity` namespace in all file using EF Core 3.1 (otherwise you'll get odd Linq exceptions)
+    2. Add `Microsoft.EntityFrameworkCore` namespace
 5. Update dependency injection
+    1. Use modern `.AddDbContext()` or `.AddDbContextPool()`
 6. Update migration strategy (from DB-first to Code-first)
     1. Use EF Core CLI instead of DbUp
+7. Remove EDMX completely (can be done sooner if migration is done in 1 go rather then in steps)
-7. Optional: Upgrade to .NET 8+ (if on .NET Framework or .NET Core 3.1)
+8. Optional: Upgrade to .NET 8+ (if on .NET Framework or .NET Core 3.1)
-8. Optional: Upgrade to EF Core 8+ (if EF Core 3.1 path was necessary)
+9. Optional: Upgrade to EF Core 8+ (if EF Core 3.1 path was necessary)
+10. Test, test, test...
+    1. Going from EDMX to EF Core 3.1 or later is a significant just in modernization
+    2. Common issues are:
+        1. Lazy loading
+        2. Group by (if in EF Core 3.1)
+        3. Unsupported queries (code that was secrectly running on .NET side instead of SQL Server)
+        4. Performance issues because of highly complicated queries
+        5. Incorrect results from EF Core query

 Step 6 and 7 are required when upgrading from .NET Framework to .NET 8 and solution is too complex to do the migration in one go.
 For simple projects, if EDMX is the only major blocking issue, they should go straight to .NET 8 and EF Core 8.